PavelSusloparov/pavelsusloparov.github.io/_posts/2020-12-20-access-url.markdown

 Keep in mind that there are various keyboard types, which changes how the processor identifies a keypress.
 Learn more about keyboards types [here](https://en.wikipedia.org/wiki/Computer_keyboard)

-## From keyboard processor to screen
+### From keyboard processor to screen

 The signal has to carry to the screen next.
 Laptops use internal connectors.
 Standalone keyboards use Bluetooth or USB or PS/2.
-Next, the keyboard controller analyses the incoming signal and determines it is a system level command or not.
+Next, the keyboard controller analyses the incoming signal and determines it is a system-level command or not.
 For our use case, it is not, and the controller determines the signal as content.
 The browser can work with content signals to see the URL appearing in the browser window while typing.

-# The browser looks up the domain name in Domain Name Server(DNS).
+## The browser looks up the domain name in Domain Name Server(DNS).

 The browser has to resolve the human-readable hostname to the IP address.
 For that, it needs a lookup table, so it tries to find it in multiple places.